 Also, consider choosing food based on the aroma and taste.
 Allow your body to really take in the scents and smells – this will activate your parasympathetic response and start your digestive function before you even begin eating.
 Can you recall a time when your house smelled of a home-cooked meal being prepared?

 How the smells triggered your belly to rumble and your mouth to water?
 Here at the Institute for the Psychology of Eating, we teach about the need for more Vitamin P, Pleasure, in our eating experience.
 We are wired to have a pleasurable response to food before it’s even consumed.

 Embrace this need, and seek out ways to prepare and consume higher quality food.
 You may find that you reach that feeling of “fullness” with a lower amount of food.

 4. You are Hungry for SOMETHING Other than Food

-Perhaps this unwanted symptom is inviting you to grow in your relationship to food, body and self.
-Be inquisitive and explore the feelings and circumstances around overeating, and you may benefit with great healing in many areas of your life!
+Perhaps this unwanted symptom is inviting you to grow in your relationship with food, body, and self.
+Be inquisitive and explore the feelings and circumstances around overeating, and you may benefit from great healing in many areas of your life!

 When it comes to why we overeat, it is necessary to remember that there are psychological reasons for overeating.
 If you would like to dive deeper into the root causes of your overeating challenges, please consider our public program Transform Your Relationship with Food.

 Make real, lasting change - in your life and the lives of others using eating psychology coaching tools.